-Aletha Clark, LPC, CPCS, MAC, CACII is a Licensed Professional Counselor, Certified Professional Counselor Supervisor, Master Addiction Counselor, and Certified Addiction Counselor II specializing in working with adolescents, adults, individuals, couples, LGBTQ+, and substance abuse counseling.
+Aletha Clark, LPC, CPCS, MAC, CACII is a Licensed Professional Counselor, Certified Professional Counselor Supervisor, Master Addiction Counselor, and Certified Addiction Counselor II specializing in working with adolescents, adults, individuals, LGBTQ+, and substance abuse counseling.

 Aletha received a Bachelor of Arts degree in Psychology from Trenton State College and a Master of Sciences degree in Applied Psychology from the University of Baltimore.
 In addition, Aletha is licensed in the State of Georgia as a Licensed Professional Counselor; certified as a Certified Professional Counselor Supervisor; holds a national certification as a Master Addiction Counselor, and a Certified Addiction Counselor – Level II through the Georgia Addiction Counselors Association.